AnuSree98/Genshin-Analytics/README.md

 ---

 ## Data Architecture
-This project will be using a Medallion Architecture (Bronze -> Silver -> Gold) on Databricks with Delta Lake and transformation logic using dbt.
+This project will be using a Medallion Architecture (Bronze -> Silver -> Gold) on Microsoft Fabric and transformation logic using dbt.

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from websites and stored on Databricks.
+Data is ingested from websites and stored on Lakehouse.
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
+3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics via PowerBI.

 ![Data Architecture](docs/Data_Architecture.svg)